The Curse of Fenric: Plot

 The Seventh Doctor and Ace arrive at a British naval installation near Maiden's Point on the Northumberland coast during World War II.
 The base contains a supply of nerve gas and the Ultima supercomputer used by Dr. Judson to decode German messages as well as Viking runes in the catacombs.
-The runes warn of Fenric, whom the Doctor recognizes as a being that can control his "wolves", individuals manipulated by his powers.
+The runes warn of Fenric, whom the Doctor recognizes as a force of pure evil from the dawn of time.
 The Doctor and Ace find a covert Russian squad attempting to steal Ultima.
 As Ace becomes smitten with their leader Captain Sorin, the Doctor warns them to lay low.

 Exploring the catacombs, the Doctor and Ace find a glowing Oriental vase among the Viking treasures, which is confiscated by the base commander Millington and given to Judson to study.
-As Judson places it within Ultima, he is struck by electricity and taken over by the spirit of Fenric.
-Fenric calls out to the Ancient One, a Haemovore in the nearby sea, who leads an army of Haemovores to attack the base and local residents, turning them into Haemovores.
-Ace warns Kathleen, a WRNS, to escape with her newborn child, Audrey.
+As Judson places it within Ultima, he is struck by and taken over by the spirit of Fenric.
+Fenric calls out to the Ancient One, a Haemovore in the nearby sea, whose army of Haemovores are in the process of attacking the base and local residents, turning them into Haemovores.
+Ace warns Kathleen, a WRNS, to escape with her newborn infant, Audrey.

-The Doctor sets up a chess problem, hoping to distract Fernic long enough to find a permanent solution to stop him.
-Sorin arrives and tries to kill Fenric but learns he is one of his wolves, a descendant of the Vikings that brought the Oriental vase here.
-Ace arrives, sees Sorin studying the chess board, and offers the solution.
+The Doctor sets up a chess problem, hoping to distract Fenric long enough to find a permanent solution to stop him.
+Fenric instructs the Ancient One to carry a deadly poison away to be released after killing the other Haemovores with a mental command.
+Sorin arrives and tries to kill Fenric but learns he is one of his "wolves", individuals manipulated by his powers, descendants of the Vikings that brought the Oriental vase here.
+Ace arrives, sees Sorin studying the chessboard, and offers the solution.
 The Doctor arrives too late as Sorin reveals himself as Fenric, commanding the Ancient One to attack the Doctor.
-A psychic barrier created by Ace's trust in the Doctor stops the Haemovore.
-Fenric tells Ace she is one of his wolves, having created the time storm that took her to Iceworld to meet the Doctor, and she furthered her own cycle by making sure Audrey, her mother, was safe.
+A psychic barrier created by Ace's trust in the Doctor stops him.
+Fenric tells Ace she is one of his wolves, having created the time storm that took her to Iceworld to meet the Doctor as he used a similar event to bring the Ancient One, and she furthered her own cycle by making sure Audrey, her mother, was safe.
+Fenric threatens to kill Ace unless The Doctor kneels before him, but The Doctor urges Fenric to kill her exclaiming that he knew of her being one of the wolves from the beginning, as the only reason he let her travel with him.

-Ace's faith in the Doctor is shattered but, instead of attacking, the Ancient One grabs Fenric and takes him into the gas chamber and sets it aflame.
-The Doctor and Ace flee the base before it explodes, killing Fenric and the Ancient One and ending the Haemovore threat.
+Ace's faith in the Doctor is shattered but, instead of attacking them, the Ancient One seizes Fenric and chases him into the gas chamber releasing the deadly poison.
+The Doctor and Ace flee the base before it explodes, killing Fenric and the Ancient One and ending the threat.
 Ace takes a moment to contemplate why she hates her mother and to celebrate overcoming her irrational fear of the water, before she and the Doctor depart.